-- Consider whether the child is at immediate risk of harm e.g. unsafe to go home
+Consider whether the child has suffered, or is at immediate risk of, harm e.g. unsafe to go home.

-- Access the:

-Medway MSCP Threshold Guidance

-Kent Support Levels Guidance Sheet for further guidance.
+Bexley Kent Medway LSCP Threshold Document for KSCMP Support Levels MSCP Threshold Guidance for further guidance.
+Guidance Sheet for further further guidance. guidance.

-If the child is at imminent risk of harm a referral will be made to:
+If the child is at imminent risk of harm make telephone contact:

-Medway First Response - 01634 334466

-Kent Front Door - 030